sm8ps/shadowCalDAV/README.md

 TIMEZONE should be specified as None in order to use local instead of universal time.

-CALENDARS is a list of airs of "internal" and "external" (= shadow) calendars.
+CALENDARS is a list of pairs of "internal" and "external" (= shadow) calendars.

 TREAT_ALL_EVENTS can be used to override the sync token.